 Nominees should have a broad, compassionate understanding of the needs of The Episcopal Church, and a strong commitment to the Church’s mission and ministry.
 We seek and strive for diverse voices and skills appropriate to our mission.

-Specific skills and gifts are desired in the areas of: 1) evangelism, racial reconciliation or stewardship of creation; 2) understanding of the workings of the Anglican Communion and The Episcopal Church; 3) finances and budget management; 4) organizational development; 5) proven advocacy skills; and 6) good communication abilities, the planning, implementation and completion of assignments.
+Specific skills and gifts are desired in the areas of: 1) evangelism, racial reconciliation or stewardship of creation; 2) understanding of the workings of the Anglican Communion and The Episcopal Church; 3) finances and budget management; 4) organizational development; 5) the fiscal and fiduciary duties of corporate directors; 6) proven advocacy skills; and 7) good communication abilities, as well as abilities in the planning, implementation and completion of assignments.

+The fiscal and fiduciary duties of directors consist of 1) the duty of loyalty and )2 the duty of care.
+The duty of loyalty means you will always act only in the best interests of the Church, and will avoid conflicts of interest.
+The duty of care stands for the principle that directors and officers of a corporation must act in the same manner as a reasonably prudent person in their position would, in the conduct of their own affairs.

 Council is committed to ongoing board development.
 It is helpful to have familiarity with conference‐ call technology such as Adobe Connect or Zoom.
 It is vital that applicants have computer literacy and internet access.